Coplanarity

 2. Extract three linear equations from the vector equation.

-3. Choose two of the equations and use them to solve for a\displaystyle a or b\displaystyle b.
+3. Choose two of the equations and use them to solve for a or b.

 4. Back-substitute the variable you just found into one of the two chosen equations, not into the unused one, and solve for the remaining variable.

-5. Perform an LS/RS verification of the as yet unused equation with the values of a\displaystyle a and b\displaystyle b that you just found.
+5. Perform an LS/RS verification of the as yet unused equation with the values of a and b that you just found.

 Example